mpram/IoT_Academy/Month_2/Day_2/readme.md

 - Select a priority for your deployment: **10**
 - Enter to start deployment.

-3. In afew minutes your should receive a message at tht bottom of your screen with your deployment succeed.
+3. In a few minutes you should receive a message at the bottom of your screen with your deployment succeed.

 ![Deployment Succeed](./media/deployment-succeeded.png 'Deployment Succed')

-4. Verify the status of your deployment directly in Azure Portal, open your **Azure IoT Hub**, select **IoT Edge** in **Automatic DEvice Management** Section, go to **IoT Edge Deployments**:
+4. Verify the status of your deployment directly in Azure Portal, open your **Azure IoT Hub**, select **IoT Edge** in **Automatic Device Management** Section, go to **IoT Edge Deployments**:

 ![Deployment Manifest](./media/deployment-progress.png 'Deployment manifest')

-3. Validate the modules section in your Seattle devices you should see the new modules ready for your devices.
+3. Validate the modules section in your Seattle devices, you should see the new modules ready for your devices.

 ### **Task 3: Create deployment at Scale, Azure Portal** ###

 Now let's make sure your Tampa devices are secure.
-We will create an additional deployment through the portal to deploy Azure Defender for IoT to Tampa modules.
+We will create an additional deployment through the portal to deploy Azure Security Center for IoT to Tampa modules.

 1.  **Go to IoT Edge**, select **Create Deployments** in the new screen the fist tab will ask you to assign a deployment ID you can assign **2**